Updated on November 2nd, 2022

 - Sale of the goodwill of a business.
 A non-compete agreement may be used when the buyer of a business wishes to protect their newly acquired company against competition from the selling party entering the same field.
 The contract may restrict the seller from carrying out similar business operations in a “reasonable geographic area and for a reasonable length of time.”

 - Dissolution of a partnership, LLC, or corporation.
-When a partnership, LLC, or corporation ends, or if a member or partner leaves the entity, its members may agree that all or some members may not continue a similar business in the same area where the entity operated.
+When a partnership, LLC, or corporation dissolves, or if a member or partner leaves the entity, its members may agree that all or some members may not continue a similar business in the same area where the entity operated.

 North Dakota courts often look to California court decisions regarding non-competes to determine their enforceability, as they have similar statutory restrictions.